Erasmus+ Study Mobility (Europe)

 Required Language Level

-While until now language certificates (TOEFL, IELTS , etc.) were not required for an ERASMUS exchange, more and more partner universities are requesting them (e.g. Imperial College in London: 7 required for IELTS.
-The type of certificate and the required result is usually specified on the website of the exchange university.
+Although language certificates (TOEFL, IELTS , etc.) were not always required for Erasmus exchanges, more partner universities are now requesting them.
+For instance, Imperial College London requires an IELTS score of 7.
+The required type of certificate and the expected level are usually indicated on the university’s website.

 How and when to apply?

-Your application for an international mobility 2022/23 can only be made online on the mobility portal of your faculty.
+Your application for an international mobility can only be made online on the mobility portal of your faculty :

 Portal outgoing mobility Faculty of Science